Chase-William/WindowImageStreamer/README.md

 ### Example Usage #2:

 `WindowImageStreamer` lets you request a bitmap from a target window at a specified rate.
-The `WindowImageStreamer` class derives functionality from `WindowImageRetriever` it also provides the parent's functionalities.
+The `WindowImageStreamer` class derives functionality from `WindowImageRetriever` so it also provides `WindowImageRetriever`'s functionalities.

 ```cs
 // WindowImageStreamer Example -- Provide your own window handle to target